Tyson Sexsmith

 Tyson Sexsmith (born March 19, 1989) is a Canadian former professional ice hockey goaltender.
 Sexsmith was selected by the San Jose Sharks in the 3rd round (91st overall) of the 2007 NHL Entry Draft.
 During his major junior career with the Vancouver Giants, Sexsmith has won a President's Cup as Western Hockey League (WHL) champions in 2005–06 and a Memorial Cup in 2007.
-He is the WHL's all-time shutout record holder with 26 in his four-year career.
+He is tied for the WHL's all-time shutout record holder with 26 in his four-year career, tied with Carter Hart.